Metatarsal Shaft Fractures

 Treatment

-Surgery may be indicated in the case of a significantly displaced metatarsal shaft fracture or multiple metatarsal shaft fractures that are displaced.
-There is some suggestion that for a displaced metatarsal shaft fracture, surgical stabilization can produce a slightly faster recovery time, albeit with the associated risks of surgery.
+Surgery may be indicated in the case of either a significantly displaced metatarsal shaft fracture, or in the case of multiple displaced metatarsal shaft fractures (Figure 2).
+There is some suggestion that surgical stabilization for a displaced metatarsal shaft fracture can produce a slightly faster recovery time, albeit with the associated risks of surgery.
+These risks include infection and residual numbness around the toe or surgical site.
+In rare cases, excessive scar formation around the surgical site may cause toe deformity in the long term.